 Also, accommodation is more affordable in Brisbane.
 We can have bigger apartments and even houses!
-Hence, it is not rare that friends have their own backyards to organise barbeques.
+Hence, it is not rare to have friends with their own backyards to organise barbeques.
 A better opportunity to create real relationships with people compared to a party in a bar.

 The climate in Brisbane is great

-In Brisbane, we have 2 or 3 summer months that bring storms.
+In Brisbane, we have two or three summer months that bring storms.
 The rest of the year is mostly sunny, and it never gets too cold during the day.
 Welcome to the Sunshine State!

 The region around Brisbane is stunning